act65/act65.github.io/_drafts/2021-08-04-supervised-rl.md

 *well we don't know that for certain.
 It just makes a good title...

+Not.
+It's an argument of sufficiency, not necessity.

 ## Unsupervised learning

 Before autoencoders and contrastive losses, there was; boltzman machines, clustering, self-organising maps, ...